-Senior Whole Health uses SSI Group as its gateway clearinghouse.
+Molina uses The SSI Group as its gateway clearinghouse.
 The SSI Group has relationships with hundreds of other clearinghouses.
-Typically,

-Providers can continue to submit Claims to their usual clearinghouse.
+Typically, Providers can continue to submit Claims to their usual clearinghouse.

-If you do not have a Clearinghouse, Senior Whole Health offers additional electronic Claim submission options as shown by logging on to the Availity portal.
+For Providers that do not have a Clearinghouse, Molina offers additional electronic Claims submissions options as shown by logging on to the Availity portal.

-Senior Whole Health accepts EDI transactions through our gateway clearinghouse for Claims via the 837P for Professional and 837I for institutional.
-It is important to track your electronic transmissions using your acknowledgement reports.
+Molina accepts EDI transactions through our gateway clearinghouse for Claims via the 837P for Professional and 837I for institutional.
+It is important that Providers track their electronic transmissions using their acknowledgement reports.
 The reports assure Claims are received for processing in a timely manner.